ijmf/ijmf/README.md

 - 👋 Hi, I’m Ivan Junio.
 - 👀 I work as a Requirements and Business Analyst.
-- 🌱 I am currently learning Azure and agile practices.
+- 🌱 I am currently learning agile product and practices.
 - 💞️ I hope collaborate on requirements engineering and business modeling.